Royal Dutch Shell agrees £47bn deal for BG Group

 "The boards of Shell and BG are pleased to announce that they have reached agreement on the terms of a recommended cash and share offer to be made by Shell for the entire issued and to be issued share capital of BG," said a statement issued by the Anglo-Dutch group.

 The offer represents a premium of about 50 percent compared with BG's closing share price on Tuesday, costing Shell "approximately £47.0 billion" for its rival, the statement added.

 "The result will be a more competitive, stronger company for both sets of shareholders in today's volatile oil price world," Shell chairman Jorma Ollila said in the release.

-It is the first major deal for Helge Lund, formerly chief executive of Norwegian energy giant Statoil, since he took up the reins at BG earlier this year.
+It is the first major deal for Lund, formerly chief executive of Norwegian energy giant Statoil, since he took up the reins at BG earlier this year.

 - Output boost -

-The tie-up will improve Shell's proved oil and gas reserves by a quarter and lift output by a fifth, while delivering "enhanced positions in competitive new oil and gas projects, particularly in Australia LNG and Brazil deep water", the statement said.
+The tie-up will improve Shell's proved oil and gas reserves by a quarter and lift output by a fifth, while delivering "enhanced positions in competitive new oil and gas projects, particularly in Australia LNG and Brazil deep water", the statement added.

 "UK equities are trading higher, buoyed by confirmation that Shell has agreed to buy BG Group," said Rebecca O'Keeffe, head of investment at stockbroker Interactive Investor.

 "In what is the biggest deal in the sector in 10 years, the company is set to become the second largest global energy company, behind only Exxon in terms of scale and resources."